pppontusw/dl-nhltv/README.md

 - Fixed a video corruption bug when there were streams with only audio, corrupting the entire video

 Removed features:
-- Retry functionality is removed in favour of retrying with aria2, after removing alternate urls due to issues they caused - this seems to solve most issues
 - Mobile video recoding was removed, I'm not planning to add it back as I don't see much of a use for it but PRs are of course welcome

 Features not implemented yet (that I will eventually still want to implement):